Makassar-class landing platform dock: Philippines

 The Philippine Navy selected a variant of the Makassar class design from PT PAL, called the Tarlac class for its Strategic Sealift Vessel (SSV) programme following competitive bidding in 2013, and the contract for two units was signed on 23 January 2014.
 The first unit was laid down at PT PAL Surabaya on 22 January 2015 and the second unit was laid down on 5 June 2015.

 On June 24, 2022 PT PAL signed a contract with Philippine Department of Defence for the purchase of an additional two units.
 According to PT PAL, these new ships will improve upon previous Tarlac class SSVs, allowing it to sail in waters up to sea state 6, as well as operating ship facilities at sea state 4.
 The First Steel Cutting of the third unit was carried out on 10 August 2023.
 The third unit was laid down at PT PAL Surabaya on 22 January 2024, together with the First Steel Cutting of the fourth unit.
 The fourth unit was laid down on 29 May 2024.

 On 28 August 2025 it was reported that the follow-on orders of the Tarlac class suffered delays after PT PAL missed four milestone accomplishments stipulated on the contract.

+The third unit was launched by PT PAL in their shipyard in Surabaya on 30 June 2026.